RayhanTabase/RayhanTabase/README.md

 ### Hi there 👋

-- 👋 Hi, I’m Salim Abdulai
+- 😃 I’m Salim Abdulai
 - 👀 I’m interested in developing software applications to solve real world problems
 - 🌱 I’m constantly learning and unlearning software tools
 - 💞️ I’m looking to collaborate in the building of web & mobile applications